 Family owned and operated since 1976, Trail Breaker Kennel is one of the longest operating kennels in Alaska.
 The kennel was founded in Eureka, Alaska by the late Susan Butcher, a four-time Iditarod champion, and David Monson, her husband and Yukon Quest champion.
 Built on a reputation of exemplary dog care and hard work, Trail Breaker Kennel became the premier racing kennel in the world.
 In 1990, Susan and David purchased property in Fairbanks, Alaska and established Trail Breaker Kennel on the banks of the Chena River.

-Today, David, his two daughters and dedicated staff members provide visitors from around the world a look at the lives of mushers and Alaskan huskies in Interior Alaska.
+Today, David and Susan’s eldest daughter, Tekla Butcher-Monson, and dedicated staff members provide visitors from around the world a look at the lives of mushers and Alaskan huskies in Interior Alaska.
 For over 20 years, Trail Breaker Kennel has been a favorite stop on the Riverboat Discovery tour.
 Kennel tours, dog sled rides, and other custom tours are offered seasonally.
 We hope to see you on your adventure in the Last Frontier!

 David moved to Alaska in 1977 from South Dakota.
 After working for the Alaska Railroad in Anchorage, as a king crab fisherman in Dutch Harbor, and working with the people of the remote Pribilof Islands in the Bering Sea, he turned his focus to mushing.
 In 1981, he joined forces with fellow musher, and future wife, Susan Butcher to train and race in the 1,000-mile Iditarod.
 Over the years, David and Susan built Trail Breaker Kennel into the premier racing kennel in the world.
 He participated in many races throughout his career, most notably winning the 1,000-mile Yukon Quest in 1988.
 For over 20 years, David has educated visitors from around the world as part of the Riverboat Discovery tour in Fairbanks.
 By welcoming guests to Trail Breaker Kennel, David has been able to share his incredible journey as a musher in one of the harshest environments in the world.